mpostol/OPC-UA-OOI/Networking/SemanticData/READMEGettingStartedTutorial.md

 - implement the `UAOOI.Networking.SemanticData.Encoding.IUADecoder` interface;
 - implement the `UAOOI.Networking.SemanticData.Encoding.IUAEncoder` interface;

-## How to: Implement `Consumer` role for the **UA Data Application**
+## How to: Implement `Consumer` role for the `OOI Reactive Application`

-This section provides hints how to implement the consumer role of any **UA Data Application** processing data received in messages sent over the network by a data producer.
+This section provides hints how to implement the consumer role of any `OOI Reactive Application` processing data received in messages sent over the network by a data producer.
 For example the following applications are good candidate to support this role:

 * HMI device - displaying incoming data on the screen;
 * Supervisory Control and Data Acquisition (SCADA) - equipped with driver compliant with the standard